Last updated on January 31st, 2026 at 02:34 pm

 One of the biggest changes since I last sought family-friendly outings was Pompano Beach, where the beach area has been completely revamped in the last few years.

-Our granddaughter lives up north and thanks to the pandemic, hasn’t visited in two years.
-But her name is Coral, so we knew she’d love the ocean.
+Our granddaughter lives up north but her name is Coral, so we knew she’d love the ocean.
 And she did.
 She loved it so much we went to the beach seven out of 10 days – and three of those times, we went to Pompano Beach.

 - A wonderful playground adjacent to the beach.